 Luckily, we’ve got all the answers you need for how they work as well as the foods that are filled with them.
 Here’s what you need to know.

 To put it simply, antioxidants are the molecules that fight free radicals in the body.
 These free radicals are constantly being formed in your body as a product of other processes.
 While you want some free radicals in your body to be used by immune cells to fight off disease, too many can cause oxidative stress which can lead to DNA damage and illness.
 So, it’s important to make sure you’re getting plenty of antioxidants on board to keep free radicals at a healthy level.

 Antioxidants can be found in a whole host of different foods such as fruit and vegetables and vitamins C and E are also antioxidants.

 - To give you healthier, younger looking skin;

-- Slow the aesthetic signs of aging that you will see in your skin and eyes (such as cataracts), as well as ageing to your body such as having weaker joints, and heart troubles;
+- Slow the aesthetic signs of aging that you will see in your skin and eyes.

 Different antioxidants will benefit different parts of your body in the aforementioned ways.